 Florida International University in Miami had been working with Honorlock for the past four years, primarily with its online-only students.

 As more than 5,600 of its classes went completely remote by mid-March, FIU sought to train faculty and students on effectively using Honorlock and Zoom – the primary tools for its technology transition – over several weeks.

 Michael Hemlepp, Honorlock’s CEO, really believes in a service-oriented culture, both inside Honorlock and in how they treat their customers.
 “To help institutions navigate the challenges encountered during the pandemic, both technology and talent were scaled to ensure we could provide the services they needed.”

 In response to the COVID-19 pandemic, Polk State College transitioned all classes online and needed to ensure online proctoring was made available immediately following Spring Break.
 With exams scheduled for that Monday, the Honorlock team was asked to go above and beyond to kickstart the system on Sunday.
 “I was very happy with the support.
 They jumped on it with no question,” said Cody Moyer, M.Ed., Director of Learning Technology, Polk State College, Winter Haven, FL

 Getting back to the University of Florida, UF’s Marchman said of the university’s agreement with Honorlock:

 “We had not planned in our budget for any way to pay for this, so we had to find the funds and not put it on the backs of students, and they were able to make it work for us.
 We were over a barrel, and they didn’t take advantage of that.”

-If you are looking for a proctoring solution that you can believe in, please reach out to Honorlock.
+If you are looking for a proctoring solution for remote exams that you can believe in, please reach out to Honorlock.
 Our passion for the mission will impress you and you will be in safe hands.